Asylum for Nicaraguan expatriates renews Jadue’s distance with the Government

 The Minister of the Interior, Carolina Tohá (PPD), responded to the mayor and former communist presidential candidate, Daniel Jadue, who criticized the decision of the Government of Gabriel Boric to offer asylum and nationality to the three hundred Nicaraguans expatriated by the Daniel Ortega regime.

-Jadue pointed out, recalling La Moneda’s reaction to a statement by the Puebla Group, that “the Government of Chile said that it was inappropriate for representatives of other countries to have words and opinions on external problems; I would recommend to the Government that it worry about the problems that exist in the country“.
+Jadue pointed out, recalling La Moneda’s reaction to a statement by the Puebla Group, that “the Government of Chile said that it was inappropriate for representatives of other countries to have words and opinions on external problems; I would recommend to the Government that it worry regarding the problems that exist in the country“.

 Likewise, he said that he does not judge Daniel Ortega, a leader whom, on the contrary, President Boric has branded as a dictator.